-- Push the release lever (2) to disengage the hook and push the wiper arm (1) out of the blade assembly (3). - Push the new blade assembly securely on the wiper arm until the release lever clicks into place. - To reinstall the cover, ensure that the cover hook slides into the slot in the blade assembly. - 8.
-Snap the cover down to secure.
+- 2. Push the release lever (2) to disengage the hook and push the wiper arm (1) out of the blade assembly (3). - Push the new blade assembly securely on the wiper arm until the release lever clicks into place.

 Windshield Replacement